 OK pals — buckle up.
-Three weeks to go on ye olde pregnancy journey, and, as promised, I’m back to talk a little (lotta) bit more about how I’ve been dressing this time around.
+Back when I first started this post, I had three weeks left on ye olde pregnancy journey, and plenty to say about getting dressed this time around.
 As someone who is pretty practical when it comes to investing in my wardrobe (and who is almost positive this is my last time doing this?), I really made an effort to keep the number of maternity-specific pieces I purchased to a minimum…while also still maintaining some sense of…togetherness — and personal style.

 What’s that mean, specifically?
-For me, in the midst of a pandemic, that meant investing only in maternity-specific foundation pieces that I knew I’d wear daily, and then adding in a few other timeless, non-maternity-specific wardrobe staples to top off that comfy base layer.
+For me, that meant investing only in maternity-specific foundation pieces that I knew I’d wear daily and then adding in a few other timeless, non-maternity-specific wardrobe staples to top off that comfy base layer.
 Some of them I already owned; some of them I picked up during this pregnancy with the intention of wearing them well beyond.

 (Bonus points for also having a solid capsule of accessories to fall back on.
-For details on the handful I’m wearing the most right now, check out The 5 Timeless Shoes & Accessories I’ll Be Wearing Into Spring.)
+For details on the handful I’m wearing the most, check out The 5 Timeless Shoes & Accessories I’ll Be Wearing Into Spring.)

-So, below are all my most-worn items from this pregnancy — everything, essentially, that follows my loose maternity wardrobe formula: a few maternity foundation pieces + a handful of versatile, non-maternity wardrobe essentials.
-The result is cohesive, easygoing, comfy, and (wisely, if you ask me) invests more into the pieces you’ll wear long past pregnancy.
+So, below are all my most-worn items from my latest pregnancy.
+Everything, essentially, follows my loose maternity wardrobe formula: a few maternity foundation pieces + a handful of versatile, non-maternity wardrobe essentials.
+The result is cohesive, easygoing, and comfy.
+Plus, (wisely, if you ask me) it invests more in pieces for pregnancy outfits that you’ll wear long past pregnancy.

 And I plugged in loads of good ol’ OOTD and inspo photos, too.

-This list is pretty short — just a few, affordable basics that make up the foundation of my “maternity” pieces.
-It should be noted that I work from home, so while there are some opportunities here to build business casual outfits off of these pieces, nothing skews very business formal.
+This list is pretty short — just a few, affordable basics that make up the foundation of my “maternity” wardrobe.
+It should be noted that I work from home, so while there are some opportunities here to build business casual outfits from these pieces, nothing skews very business formal.

 If I was having to dress for a formal office environment, I’d consider adding a pair of trousers (I’d been eyeing these Stiletto Pants, actually — they have great reviews) and a timeless blouse to this capsule-of-sorts.
 You could also get away with just wearing an oversized version of a non-maternity blouse, too, but the Hatch Collection reviews are great, and I love knowing that the bump would, indeed, be covered without a peek of belly.